vrtulka23/scinumtools/docs/source/solver/index.rst

 .. image:: ../_static/figures/operation_flow.png

-Order of operations can be used as it is, but it can be also modified.
+The order of operations can be used as it is, but it can also be modified.
-In the following example, we introduce completely new operators and implement their order into a custom operation step sequence.
+In the following example, we introduce entirely new operators and implement their order into a custom operation step sequence.

 .. code-block::